openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 }
 ```

-as well as statically reflecting the requirement for identity in variable types
+It also statically reflects the requirement for identity in variable types
 (and generic type bounds):

 ```